 - Optional: Sliced green onions or minced fresh cilantro

 - Select saute setting on a 6-qt. electric pressure cooker.
 Adjust for medium heat; add oil.
 When oil is hot, cook and stir half the onions until crisp-tender, 2-3 minutes.
 Add tomatoes, ginger and garlic, coriander, cumin and cayenne; cook and stir 1 minute longer.
 Press cancel.
 Stir in broth, lentils, water, green chiles and remaining onion.

 - Lock lid; close pressure-release valve.
-Adjust to pressure cook on high for 15 minutes.
+Adjust to pressure-cook on high for 15 minutes.
 Let pressure release naturally.
-Press cancel.
 Just before serving, stir in cream.
 In a small skillet, heat butter over medium heat.
-Add cumin seeds; cook and stir until golden brown, for 1-2 minutes.
+Add cumin seeds; cook and stir until golden brown, 1-2 minutes.
 Add to lentil mixture.

 - Serve with rice.
 If desired, sprinkle with green onions or cilantro.